 – slowed or stopped breathing and/or heart rate

-Please see the Full Prescribing Information and Medication Guide for Kloxxado® for complete product details.
+Please see the Full Prescribing Information and Medication Guide for KLOXXADO® for complete product details.

 NOTE: This article was not written by a medical professional and is not intended to substitute for the guidance of a physician.
-These are not Hikma’s recommendations, but rather facts and data collected from various reliable medical sources.
+These are not Emergent’s recommendations, but rather facts and data collected from various reliable medical sources.
 For a full list of resources and their attributing links, see below.